 Companies, musicians, music sites, and other places you’d find royalty-free music usually have legal terms published for you to adhere to as part of the royalty-free license agreement.
 Some sites may require having certain wording for proper credits, while others might require a one-time payment for the royalty-free license.
 So, before you use royalty-free podcast intro music, we suggest that you first check the restrictions that apply.

-Sites that offer Royalty-free Music
+Sites that offer Royalty free Music For Podcasts

 For music that doesn’t specify whether they are royalty-free or not – chances are that they are not.
 That is why it is important to look for the fine print published on a website before downloading them.